valttteri/DungeonGenerator/documents/weekly_report4.md

 spawn in a way that they don't overlap.
 As far as I know there are some algorithms to make this work but I'm not sure how I'm going to do this.
 What comes to hallways they should not go throught rooms.
 I think this can be done with some simple calculations.

 My tasks for next week are improving the tests and optimizing the code.
+I have worked for about 15 hours this week.